SpektraSystems/AZ-900/technical_deep_dive/Module1:_Explore_Azure_portal_and_understand _Cloud _Concepts_(15-20%)-readme.md

-# Module 1: Explore Azure Portal and understand cloud concepts (15-20%)
+# Module 1: Explore Azure Portal and Understand Cloud Concepts (15-20%)

 ## What is the Azure portal?